programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.show()
 ```

 {% include figure.html filename="en-or-agent-based-model-communication-networks-02.png" alt="A histogram of the agents and the number of letters they received.
 The y-axis displays the number of agents that have received a certain amount of letters, displayed on the x-axis.
 For example, only 1 agent received 12 letters (the lowest number) while 2 agents received 26 letters (the highest number)." caption="Figure 2.
-Histogram of the letters received by all agents" %}
+Histogram of the letters received by all agents." %}

 You should get something like the distribution above.
 Yours will almost certainly be slightly different, since each run of the model is random and unique.